RyotaUshio/obsidian-mathlinks-api-sample-plugin/README.md

 If `file` is given, MathLinks will only update the notes affected by changes in that file.
 Otherwise, MathLinks will update all notes currently open.

-## Source mode
+### Source mode

-`Provider` has `enableInSourceMode` property, which controls if your provider gets activated in Source mode or not.
+`Provider` has `enableInSourceMode` property, which controls whether your provider gets activated in Source mode or not.
 The default implementation can be found [here](https://github.com/zhaoshenzhai/obsidian-mathlinks/blob/cb9ef4378050514d20ed94ceb88a1c21ddef7b77/src/api/provider.ts#L17-L24).

 You can keep your provider in sync with the plugin's settings by the following getter/setter.